daveworth/not-so-secret-sauce/topics/security-audit-process.md

     * If the application is using CanCan make sure cascading `cannot`s override existing `can`s.
+    * If the application is using another Authorization system examine its controls

+* Audit routes for correct HTTP verb usage, particularly in `match` definitions.

-* Audit extra-ORM datastores (such as S3/scribd/etc) for security concerns which may affect the business needs of the customer.
+* Audit extra-ORM datastores (such as S3/Scribd/etc) for security concerns which may affect the business needs of the customer.
 We are not experts in the regulatory side of things (HIPAA, FERPA, etc.) but will endeavor to engage experts in that field if needs-be.

-* Audit sessions for their use within the app.
+* Audit sessions for their use within the application.

+* Audit schema to determine if sensitive data is being stored.
+    * Audit logging and verify that sensitive data is filtered before being logged.

+* Audit explicit calls to `Object#send` for user controlled parameters

+* Misc
+    * Report security issues unique to a given project due to their domain.
+    * Report technical issues which may not be of a security nature. e.g. lack of README or other documentation, a lack of tests, etc.

-* Report.
-We focus on openness regarding the results of our audits and inform the customer(s) immediately of any results.
+* Report - We focus on openness regarding the results of our audits and inform the customer(s) immediately of any results.
 If there are any questions please just ask!

   * Address each phase of the audit above

   * Address non-security issues noticed during the review.
-This phase is fairly similar to our [code-review process](http://not-so-secret-sauce.highgroove.com/topics/code-reviews-howto.html)
+This phase is fairly similar to the Highgroove [code-review process](http://not-so-secret-sauce.highgroove.com/topics/code-reviews-howto.html)

 * Any bugs discovered in any audit tool or libraries discovered during the audit, are reported to the authors and sometimes patched.
-We take our responsibility to open-source very seriously and we work to improve the tools we use when we can.
-This work is not done on client time but rather as part of our internal work to contribute back.
+Highgroove takes its responsibility to open-source very seriously and we work to improve the tools we use when we can.
+This work is not done on client time but rather as part of our internal work to contribute back to the community.